Europe

 Key players tangle at UNSC at ‘perilous turn’ of US-Israel-Iran conflict

-Tensions soar at UN as Iran, allies condemn US military action, while US, Israel reject censure.
+Tensions soar at the UN as Iran and its allies condemn US military actions, while the US and Israel reject censure.

 Aljazeera